-Scandinavian summertime gives you that wonderful feeling of having an extra-long day that spoils you with enough time for both work and play.
-The sun is up earlier in the morning and right now in the month of June the sun sets at almost 10 pm in the evening and going to bed early is not the first thought that pops into my mind on days like these.
+Scandinavian springtime gives you that wonderful feeling of having an extra-long day that spoils you with enough time for both work and play.
+The sun is up earlier in the morning and by the end of this month the sun sets at almost 10 pm in the evening and going to bed early is not the first thought that pops into my mind on days like these.

 The morning light that flows into my bedroom window in the very early hours of the days is what used to be the thing that stole my sleep and also the one thing that in the end inspired me to create The Beauty Sleeper.

-I remember visiting my parents, who live in the small seaside town where I spent my childhood, their house overlooks the old harbour and the strong morning light came beaming in the windows accompanied the sound of the seagulls having a great summer morning outside.
+I remember visiting my parents years ago, who live in the small seaside town where I spent my childhood, their house overlooks the old harbour and the strong morning light came beaming in the windows accompanied the sound of the seagulls having a great summer morning outside.

 I woke up far too early, the house was still quiet and I could not go back to sleep again, since that bright sun light had already stopped my production of melatonin.

 In an attempt to get a few more hours of sleep I reached out for the silly little sleep mask that you get for free when you travel that my mum had lying around, but it did not do the job at all.
 It was far too small and did not stay in place and the fabric got me hot and bothered in my face and that was the very moment when I thought that I could create one better than this.